-If you are new to running and find some of the early runs in this guide a little challenging, consider completing the 10 km ‘I can do this’ training guide first to give yourself a base to build into the half marathon training.
+Remember, everyone is an individual and your base level of fitness may vary.
+If you are newer to running and find some of the early runs in this guide a little challenging, consider completing the 10 km training guide first to give yourself a strong base to work from.

 Training days explained

 Long runs: Important sessions in the guide are the long runs, which progressively increase in distance each weekend.
-You will jump from your longest training run of 16km to the half marathon – a big leap, but your training and inspiration on the day will see you over the line.
+You will jump from your longest training run of 16 km to the half marathon – a big leap, but your training and inspiration on the day will see you over the line.

-Cross-train: You can choose your preferred form of cross-training, be it swimming, cycling, walking, rowing or a combination.
+Cross-training: You can choose your preferred form of cross-training, be it swimming, cycling, walking, rowing or a combination.
 Cross-training days should be considered easy days that allow you to recover from the running you do during the week.

 Test: The idea with the test runs is to measure your time, progress and fitness, if it suits you.
 Another option is to find local fun-runs at these distances to allow you to time your race and get used to running with other competitors.